VoiceBunny/ruby-carrot/README.md

 ### Request a VoiceBunny API Token
 To use this library you need to request an API Token in the [VoiceBunny.com Developer's Section](http://voicebunny.com/developers/token).

+### TODO

+* migrate the tests to Stubs instead of text files mocked JSON responses
+* update the tests

+### Contributing

+Feel free to fork our gem or add a pull request

 ### Don't you like Ruby?
 If you're not confortable with Ruby language, you can also check our other libraries: